Avie Tevanian: Early life

 Tevanian is from Westbrook, Maine.
 He is of Armenian descent.
 Tevanian cloned the 1980s arcade game Missile Command, giving it the same name in a version for the Xerox Alto, and Mac Missiles! for the Macintosh platform.
-He has a B.A. in mathematics from the University of Rochester and M.S. and Ph.D. degrees in computer science from Carnegie Mellon University.
-There, he was a principal designer and engineer of the Mach operating system.
+He has a B.A. degree in mathematics from the University of Rochester and M.S. and Ph.D. degrees in computer science from Carnegie Mellon University.
+There, he was a principal designer and engineer of the Mach operating system, along with Richard Rashid.

 Career

 NeXT Inc.

 He was Vice President of Software Engineering at NeXT Inc. and was responsible for managing NeXT's software engineering department.
 There, he designed the NeXTSTEP operating system, based upon his previous academic work on Mach.

 Apple Inc.

 He was senior vice president of software engineering at Apple from 1997 to 2003, and then chief software technology officer from 2003 to 2006.
 There, he redesigned NeXTSTEP to become macOS, which became iOS.

 In United States v.
 Microsoft in 2001, he was a witness for the United States Department of Justice, testifying against Microsoft.

+In 2001, Bertrand Serlet and Tevanian initiated a secret project at the request of Steve Jobs, to sell MacOS on Vaio laptops.
+Apple demonstrated the product to Sony executives at a golf party in Hawaii, with the most expensive Vaio they could acquire.
+Sony refused, arguing Vaio's sales had just started to grow after years of difficulties.